 We are one of the first utilities to replace cast iron and bare steel pipes with modern materials.
 The new pipes are highly resistant to corrosion and have a life expectancy of up to 100 years.
 Our system not only meets state and federal pipeline safety regulations, it exceeds them.
 Why?
+Because public safety and about the locations of natural gas transmission pipes, you can view a map at the National Pipeline Mapping System website at https://pvnpms.phmsa.dot.gov/ PublicViewer/.

-Because public safety and environmental protection are such important priorities.
+environmental protection are such important priorities.